CamLib/AltmetricClient/README.md

 1. Tests are in [PyTest](https://docs.pytest.org/en/latest/).
 2. REST / JSON handled using [requests](http://docs.python-requests.org/en/master/).
-3. And we'll probably use the built-in [Python Config Parser](https://docs.python.org/3/library/configparser.html) to keep our Altmetrics key secret!
+3. The built-in [Python Config Parser](https://docs.python.org/3/library/configparser.html), which we've used to keep our Altmetrics key secret!
+(Never push the config.ini - keep a reference to it in .gitignore...

 The code was written with PyCharm but we'll at least try to GitIgnore all the project management cruft.
 We also built this from the get-go with GitHub's default Python ignore file.